jordyvanvorselen/blog/content/posts/do-repeat-yourself/index.md

 business changes, so the code needs to change.
 Oh, how convenient!
 We abstracted this code into a function and now we only have to change it in one place instead of having to change it throughout the whole codebase.

 It's the *moment of validation* for our choices of the past.
-The undisputable proof we made the right choice. :muscle:
+The indisputable proof we made the right choice. :muscle:

 In this case it was worth the time that was invested into the refactor.
 It made our lives *easier* when change was needed.